ART OF NEUROSCIENCE BEGAN AS A COMPETITION FOR INSPIRING AND PROVOCATIVE IMAGERY FROM NEUROSCIENCE LABS.

-The competition was born in 2011 at the Netherlands Institute for Neuroscience (NIN), an institute part of the Royal Netherlands Academy of Arts and Sciences (KNAW) based in Amsterdam and was originally accompanied by an annual symposium that touched upon the convergence of art, technology and neuroscience.
+The competition founded in 2011 by Tycho Hoogland at the Netherlands Institute for Neuroscience (NIN), an institute part of the Royal Netherlands Academy of Arts and Sciences (KNAW) based in Amsterdam, began with an annual symposium exploring the convergence of art, technology, and neuroscience.

-Our goal is to inspire everyone about the beauty and complexity of the brain and stimulate discussions at the intersection of art and neuroscience.
+Our mission is to ignite curiosity and discussion about the brain’s beauty and intricacy, promoting the intersection of art and neuroscience.